Kittysplit/kittysplit-blog/_posts/2018-05-05-kittysplit-premium-features.md

 ![A super kitty]({{ site.baseurl }}/images/2018-05-supercat.jpg 'I am a super kitty')

 ## How much does a super Kitty cost?
-3 EUR payable via Paypal.
+3 EUR payable via Paypal or Stripe.
 We'll automatically add this cost to the Kitty so that it's spread between everyone -- which is a solution that we find totally awesome.

 So what are the super powers?